 People are afraid to fail, but their fears make them fail even before they start.
+Fear comes from false beliefs.

 Not all motivational speeches are equal.
 Some motivational speeches resonate more than others.
 Some motivational speeches are shared, while most are forgotten.